HARPS: An Online POMDP Framework for Human-Assisted Robotic Planning and Sensing: Human Subject Studies

-Accuracy for softmax and compass values were calculated according to equations \ref{eq:softaccuracy} and \ref{eq:compassaccuracy}.
+\textbf{H3} predicted that more effective users would lead to improved performance.
+Semantic accuracies, $\eta$, for softmax and compass values were calculated according to Equations \ref{eq:softaccuracy} and \ref{eq:compassaccuracy}.
 When accuracies are evaluated for all scenarios, there are no clear correlations as capture times of ~200 seconds maintained a wide range of values from 0 (completely inaccurate) to 1 (completely accurate).
 This variance may be due to users providing helpful information that wasn't completely accurate but drew the drone towards where they may have seen to target.
 A more effective analysis compares each users' overall accuracy to their mean TTC for all three scenarios.
-These results are shown in Figure \ref{fig:Human_Accuracy}, which shows a statistically significant ($p<0.05$) decreasing trend of lower user accuracy leading to poor performance.
+These results are shown in Figure \ref{fig:Human_Accuracy}, which shows a statistically significant ($p<0.05$, $R^2=0.11$, $t(23)=-2.3$) decreasing trend of lower user accuracy leading to poor performance.

-User availability did not show any clear trends when compared to user performance.
-The average user availability was 57\%, which reflects the fact that users would answer about every other question.
+However, user availability did not show any clear trends when compared to user performance.
+The average user availability was 57\%$\pm 19\%$, which reflects the fact that users would answer about every other question posed by the robot.
 The frequency of questions asked by the robot varied throughout the simulation.
 The unpredictable nature caused some to users comment that it was challenging to notice that a question was being asked and respond to it in a prompt and accurate manner.
 Wide variability existed even for successful users as one subject captured the target in 188 seconds with an availability of 31\%, while another user finished at 168 seconds with an availability of 80\%.
 This observed contrast in conjunction with the accuracy trends demonstrates that the quality of information provided is more valuable than the quantity of observations.
-Hypothesis 3 is therefore partially proven in that effective users are primarily defined by higher accuracy, while availability is not a significant factor.
+Hypothesis \textbf{H3} is therefore partially proven with the caveat that effective users are defined by higher accuracy, while availability is not a significant factor.